m1del/m1del/README.md

 - 👨‍💻 Most of my projects are available at [https://www.johnmiclat.dev/](https://www.johnmiclat.dev/)

-- 🏃🏼‍♂️ My github is the most up to date wit projects!
+- 🏃🏼‍♂️ My github is the most up to date with projects!

 - 💬 Ask me about **DevOps, AI, Web Development**